s3u/anycast-loadbalancing/README.md

 2. Cumulus Linux: Follow steps at [Setting Up the Vagrant Environment](https://docs.cumulusnetworks.com/display/VX/Using+Cumulus+VX+with+Vagrant#UsingCumulusVXwithVagrant-SettingUptheVagrantEnvironment) to download and add Cumulus Linux vagrant box.

-I use Cumulus Linux as support for flow based multipath routing is lacking in kernels shipped with commodity Linux distros.
+I use Cumulus Linux here as support for flow based multipath routing is lacking in kernels shipped with commodity Linux distros.

 ## Getting Started